Free vs Paid SEO Audit

 SEO audit is the process of analyzing the website, including both on-page and off-page elements, to assess what action is needed to best optimize it for search engines.
 SEO audit should help you get comprehensive info about technical SEO issues, website structure issues, page experience issues, content gaps and opportunities, backlink profile, competitors, performance, and much more.

 For example, suppose your competitor ranks higher for a specific keyword and wants to outrank him on Google.
-In that case, you need to dive deep into analyzing the competitor to find opportunities for improvements.
+In that case, you need to dive deep into analyzing the competitor to find improvement opportunities.

 Why is SEO audit important?

-There are several reasons why you need to perform an SEO audit for your website.
+You need to perform an SEO audit for your website for several reasons.
 Here are a few:

-- Search engines such as Google and Bing are constantly updating their algorithms for the best performance where you need to be aware of these changes to make an adjustment to your website.
+- Search engines such as Google and Bing are constantly updating their algorithms for the best performance, and you need to be aware of these changes to make an adjustment to your website.

 - Performing an SEO audit should help you get detailed info about your website errors and warnings.